 (f) interfere with or disrupt the integrity or performance of the Service or the data contained therein.

-4.10 Risks Related to TestTakers.
-Customer recognizes and agrees that: (a) Criteria has no control over or the truth or accuracy of information provided by TestTakers or TestTakers' integrity or ability to perform job responsibilities; and (b) doing business and communicating through the Service involves inherent risks, including without limitation risks of physical harm, harassment, and defamation, as well as hacking and other malicious use of computers.
-Without limiting the generality of the foregoing, Criteria makes no representation regarding any of the subject-matter of the preceding sentence, and Customer assumes all risks related to such subject-matter.
+4.10 Risks Related to Candidates.
+Customer recognizes and agrees that: (a) We have no control over or the truth or accuracy of information provided by Candidates or Candidates' integrity or ability to perform job responsibilities; and (b) doing business and communicating through the Service involves inherent risks.
+Without limiting the generality of the foregoing, Company makes no representation regarding any such risks, and Customer assumes all risks related to using or having Candidates use the Service.

 5. Confidential Information.

-5.2 Nondisclosure.
+5.02 Nondisclosure.
 Recipient shall not use Discloser's Confidential Information for any purpose other than to facilitate use and provision of the Service pursuant to this Agreement.
 Except as specifically authorized in writing in advance by Discloser, Recipient shall not disclose Discloser's Confidential Information to any third party and shall take precautions to prevent unauthorized disclosure, consistent with the precautions it takes to protect its own confidential information of similar nature, but not less than reasonable precautions.
 Recipient may disclose Discloser's Confidential Information to its Employees and Service Providers who need to know in order to facilitate the purpose of disclosure, provided each such Employee or Service Provider is subject to a reasonable nondisclosure agreement with Recipient.
 However, Recipient may disclose Discloser's Confidential Information as required by applicable law or by proper legal or government authority, provided it gives Discloser advanced written notice reasonably sufficient to obtain a protective order or otherwise to contest such required disclosure and reasonably cooperates in any such effort.
 Recipient shall promptly notify Discloser in writing of any known misuse or misappropriation of Discloser's Confidential Information.
-Upon termination of this Agreement or upon Discloser's written request, Recipient shall return Discloser's Confidential Information and certify, in writing, the destruction of any copies thereof.
-For the avoidance of doubt, Criteria is not responsible for misuse of Customer Confidential Information by or through an ATS, including without limitation if Criteria integrates the Service with such ATS.
+We are not responsible for misuse of Customer Confidential Information by or through an ATS, including without limitation if we integrate the Service with such ATS.